MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-ip-phones.md

 The following devices are Certified under the Microsoft Teams phones Certification Program:

 > [!NOTE]
-> The certification end date for Android 9 based devices has been extended to March 30, 2024.
+> The certification end date for Android 9 Teams audio phones has been extended to March 30, 2024.
 There are exceptions to this and they are marked with '*'.
 For more information, see [0427 Product Notice - EoS for Specific IP Phone Models](https://www.audiocodes.com/media/ts4ojh4n/0427-product-notice-eos-for-specific-ip-phone-models.pdf)".

 |Device model    | Firmware version    | Current certification end date | Android OS version                               |
 |:---------------------------------------|:-----------------------------------------|:-----------------------------|-----------------------------------|